nasiratt92/techdegree-project-1/README.md

 - I created a function called **question()** which I though I will invoke every time a user got a wrong guess but because I was using a while true loop it did not work and was superfluous.
 I had to use the re assignment of guess variable at the beginning of the loop

 ### Wins
-- I created a variable to named guess_tally which allowed me to keep track of all guesses
+- I created a variable named guess_tally which allowed me to keep track of all guesses
 - I managed to use += shorthand to update the guess value
 - In order to test the code quickly I printed the solution at the beginning of each run, making the development much easier